akras14/alexkras.com/posts/memory-leak/post.md

 1. Generate a random object every 5 milliseconds and store it in 2 arrays, one called _leakyData_ and another _nonLeakyData_.
 We will clean up the nonLeakyData array every 5 milliseconds, but we'll **"forget"** to clean up the leakyData array.
 2. Every 2 seconds the program will output the amount of memory used (and generate a heap dump, but we'll talk more about than in the next section).

-If you run the program, you'll see it begin to output the stats data.
-Let it run for a minute or two.
+If you run the program with `node --expose-gc index.js` (or `npm start`), it will begin to output memory stats.
+Let it run for a minute or two and kill it with `Ctr + c`.

-You'll see that the memory is quickly growing, even though we are triggering Garbage Collection every 2 seconds right before we get the stats via:
+You'll see that the memory is quickly growing, even though we are triggering Garbage Collection every 2 seconds, right before we get the stats via:

 ```JavaScript
 //1.
 Force garbage collection every time this function is called